Fiscal Management

 PURPOSES AND USES OF DEBT

 Capital Planning: To enhance creditworthiness and prudent financial management, the school district is committed to systematic capital planning, inter-governmental cooperation and coordination, and long-term financial planning.
-The district maintains, and annually updates, a 10-year facility plan and holds regular meetings of the Facility Advisory Committee to keep this plan updated.
+The district maintains, and annually updates, a 10-year facility plan and holds regular meetings of the Facility Advisory Committee to keep the plan updated.

-Capital Financing: The school district may issue long-term debt for capital projects as authorized by Iowa law which include but are not limited to the costs of planning, design, land acquisition, buildings, permanent structures, attached fixtures or equipment, and movable pieces of equipment.
+Capital Financing: The school district may issue long-term debt for capital projects as authorized by Iowa law which include, but are not limited to, the costs of planning, design, land acquisition, buildings, permanent structures, attached fixtures or equipment, and movable pieces of equipment.
 Capitalized interest may be included in sizing any capital project debt issue.
 The types of debt instruments to be used by the school district include:

 Working Capital Financing: The school district may issue debt for working capital for operations after cash flow analysis has determined that there is a mismatch between available cash and cash outflows.
 The school district shall strive to repay working capital debt by the end of the fiscal year in which the debt was incurred.
 A working capital reserve may be included in sizing any working capital debt issue.